 Of course, I knew that this represented both Greg’s generosity as a great boss and an assignment: get out there and use Samsung Pay to see if it’s all it is hyped up to be.
 I have a lot more experimentation to do, but so far it is.

-Since the Samsung Gear S3 Frontier (the model I’ve got, which you can check out here on Amazon – our affiliate link) works with
+Since the Samsung Gear S3 Frontier (the model I’ve got, which you can check out here on Amazon – our affiliate link) works with any Android phone (running Android 4.4 or later), many readers can probably use the Gear S3 with Samsung Pay.
+Note that Amazon no longer sells the watch new themselves, but they offer a “renewed” model here (also our affiliate link).

 Update: The Gear S3 is compatible with both Android and iPhone (using iOS 9.0 or later), but critically important is that Samsung Pay will not work with iPhones.
 Apparently, Apple has blocked that portion of the app and thus you can not pay if you have your watch paired with an iPhone.
 This will work with Android phones running Anroid 4.4 or later.
-See this page for device comparability.
+See this page for device compatability.

 The watch simply connects to your phone via Bluetooth (they also make an LTE version with a SIM card that you could add to your cell phone plan, though I don’t see much benefit in that as I’d rarely be without my phone – and the S3 will allow you to pay a limited number of times even when not connected to your phone).
 As long as you can load the Samsung Gear app from your app store, you should be able to use the Gear S3 Frontier and Samsung Pay.
-One small gotcha: while you can use Chase Pay in conjunction with Samsung Pay, you will need a Samsung phone to do that.
-I was bummed about this as I’d hoped to be able to use Samsung Pay to earn the current Chase Pay spending bonus.

-But it’s really easy to use.
+It is really easy to use.
 Really easy.
 See how easy:

 Why Samsung Pay is awesome